SUSTAINABILITY AND GOVERNANCE RESOURCE CENTER

 Additional Resources

 We believe that well-designed EPR systems can play a key role in keeping packaging material out of the environment and in the circular economy.
-Good EPR schemes can motivate businesses and help us achieve our circular economy targets.
+Good EPR schemes can motivate businesses and help us achieve our targets.
 This is why we joined more than 20 brands and retailers on The Consumer Goods Forum (CGF) Plastic Waste Coalition of Action to align with principles for effective EPR systems.
 This CEO-led effort has published a framework for EPR programs to support the development and improvement of waste management systems around the world and is now working to advance more progressive policies in key priority countries.

-We also became a founding member of the Malaysian Recycling Alliance (MAREA) in January 2021.
-The industry-led initiative will help support a circular economy through a focus on enhancing collection, promoting the use of recycled and renewable materials, and minimizing post-consumer packaging leakage into the environment.
 Leading fast-moving consumer goods (FMCG) companies, including Coca‑Cola, have committed to establish an EPR model to boost the value chain through a multistakeholder approach.

 Additional Resources